 CNI FOR AUSTRALIAN RESIDENTS (NOT AUSTRALIAN CITIZENS)

-Australian residents who are not Australian citizens must apply for a CNI from their Embassy or Consulate in the Philippines.
+Australian residents who are not Australian citizens must apply for a CNI from their country's embassy or consulate in the Philippines.

 HOW TO OBTAIN A MARRIAGE LICENCE